awwaiid/icfp2015/README.md

 The Wrath of Isa

+Members: awwaiid, borbyu, e2thex

-irc.freenode.net / #thewrathofisa
+IRC: irc.freenode.net / #thewrathofisa

+Language(s): Perl, PHP, Javascript, Shell

+## Game Engine

+The game engine lives in verify.pl, and can be invoked directly.
+It communicates with bots using STDIN/STDOUT.

+## Visualizer

-to start the php visualizer:
+To start the php visualizer, run:

-run php -S localhost:8888 from the visualizer dir. ( ./visualizer)
+    php -S localhost:8888

+from the visualizer dir. ( ./visualizer)

-go to http://localhost:8888 in browser
+Go to http://localhost:8888 in browser

-profit
+Profit!

+## Bots

+Bots get a line containing the state-of-the-world via STDIN, and then print their move via STDOUT, and then loop.

+* randbot.pl - Just does some random stuff
+* keybot.pl - Listents to terminal keyboard input
+* httpbot.pl - Exposes the game engine over HTTP.
+Can wrap another bot.